I saw him again, today. So much for wishful thinking…

 Now I know it was just yesterday that I posted about tossing my coin into the sea in hopes of never seeing him again, yet, low & behold, I’m minding my own business, stepped outside for some fresh air when “Boom”.
 I won’t even bother with details this time because I’m just so over it.
 At first, it was kinda cute, almost endearing, even.
 Now, it’s just annoying as fuck.

-Immediately, when I saw his face (& even as I writing this post), one side of my lip curled up, I quickly halted and once again, made an about face.
-I walked in a mist of rain to avoid getting any closer to him.
+Immediately, when I saw his face (& even as I’m writing this post), one side of my lip curled up, I quickly halted and once again, made an about face.
+I walked in a mist of rain & jeopardized a fresh silk out to avoid getting any closer to him.
 I’m so freaking over this.

 As I was walking back, I had a real nasty feeling.
 In the midst of playing that brief moment back, I felt my mind say, “I fucking hate him“.
 I had to catch myself real quick because #1 that’s not even me and #2 that’s a bit much, even for me.
 Aside from being morally wrong, hating him isn’t going to make me feel better.